A Guide to the Constantia Wine Bus

 Beau Constantia will wow you with its insane views of Constantia’s rolling hills and lush vineyards.
 In fact, there’s even a “loo with a view” that has mirrored glass, so you can enjoy the amazing scenery as you relieve yourself.

-There are a couple of different tasting options available here, and it ranges between R130 – R160, depending on how fancy you decide to go.
-This place is super beautiful and very popular, so it’s best to book in advance.
+There are a couple of different tasting options available here, so you can decide how fancy you want to go.
+This place is super beautiful and very popular, so it’s best to book your tasting in advance.

 In which order should I visit the wine farms?